Thursday, February 4, 2010

 While we're on the topic of death, a query came in today asking about burials and cremations at Stellawood Cemetery, Durban.

 Stellawood –a vast cemetery in the suburb of Umbilo, Durban - was opened and burials begun in 1904.
 The Stellawood Crematorium, however, dates from 1926.
 There are registers for both the Cemetery and the Crematorium, searchable at the relevant office by year.
-So far these records are not online.
+These records are not online.

 Update: see eGGSA gravestones in South Africa at